About:

 The Journey

-As a social worker and leader in Swedish social services, my path has been shaped by a continuous quest for understanding the intersection between human judgment and systematic knowledge.
-Growing up in an environment that strongly emphasized scientific thinking, I've developed a deep appreciation for how different forms of knowledge can enrich our understanding of social work and welfare services.
+As a social worker and leader in Swedish social services, my path has been shaped by a continuous quest to understand the intersection between human judgment and systematic knowledge.
+Growing up in an environment that strongly emphasized scientific thinking, I developed a deep appreciation for how different forms of knowledge can enrich our understanding of welfare services.

 The Mission

-• The balance between scientific knowledge and practical wisdom
+• The balance between scientific evidence and practice wisdom

 About Me

-I'm a social worker and leader within the Swedish social services with a passion for exploring how human wisdom and systematic knowledge can work together in modern welfare services.
-My somewhat unconventional background - growing up in an environment that strongly emphasized scientific thinking - has evolved into a deep appreciation for different forms of knowledge and their roles in social work.
+I’m a social worker and leader within Swedish social services with a passion for exploring how human wisdom and systematic knowledge can work together.
+My somewhat unconventional background has evolved into a deep appreciation for multiple forms of knowledge and their roles in welfare work.

-I've worked at the intersection of practical social work and strategic development, witnessing firsthand the challenges and opportunities that arise when human judgment meets systematic approaches and technological solutions.
-This unique position has allowed me to see both the frontline reality of social work and the broader systemic perspective.
+I’ve worked at the intersection of practical social work and strategic development, witnessing firsthand the challenges and opportunities that arise when human judgment meets systematic approaches.
+This unique position has allowed me to see both the frontline reality and the broader systemic perspective.

-When I'm not writing or working, I am enjoying life as a husband and father :)
+When I’m not writing or working, I’m enjoying life as a husband and father. 🏔️

 For Whom?